Chemshirov/d-chem/README.md

 ```

 ### TLDR

 **Dockerrun**.
 It's an instrument to run Docker containers by Docker containers them selves.

-**OnRequest**.
+**Proxy**.
 The gate to the system, it separates static, dynamic and Websockets contents and does proxy it to respective routers by using Node cluster with all CPUs.
 Also it initializes to run those containers using Dockerrun.

-**Router**.
-It is universal redirector, capable to distribute files from preferred cache storage or file system, retranslate requests to particular site content containers, or establish middleware Websockets to mentioned directions.
-It can be specialized by passing an extra key.
+At first, it separates static, dynamic and Websockets contents and does proxy it to respective subrouters by using Node cluster with all CPUs.
+Then subrouters distribute files from preferred cache storage or file system (S), retranslates requests to particular site content containers (D), and does establish middleware Websockets (W).

 **Watcher**.
 It takes all the work with files: cache (calculates and stores to base gzip, size, dates, Etag, TTL and etc.), fires events on changes, synchronises between hardwares, arbitrates the synchronization.

-**Logger**.
-It created to organise, store and retrieve the flow of logs and errors of all containers and clients produce.

 **RabbitMQ**.
 It is great to use message broker, because it becomes possible to restart some minor containers even every minute with assurance that all the work will be completed with no breaches.